ashleymason/craigslist-scraper/README.md

 ***

+This app was written using Cloud9 browser-based text editor.
+To view it, I would suggest using Cloud9 if possible.
+It's free!

+To use this application:
+   copy the repo from Github down to your preferred text editor run bundle install start your server launch the app in your local browser (you can use the 'preview' function if you clone this repo in Cloud9)

-To try out this scraper, clone the repo down and launch your local server.
-When you preview the app in your browser, you should automatically be pointed to the listings index with a list of the most recent 120 craigslist apartment listings local to RDU, including the title, price, and date they were posted.
+When you preview the app in your browser, you should automatically be pointed to the listings index.
+There you will see a list of the 120 most recent craigslist apartment listings in RDU, including the title, price, and date they were posted.

 Thanks for looking!